-Why SPACs Are Heating Up in 2020
+Why SPACs Are Heating Up

 The history of venture capital is punctuated by examples of various investment vehicles reinventing themselves over time.
 One recent example of a reinvention is special purpose acquisition companies or SPACs.
 While SPACs have been around for decades, only recently have they attracted the interest of investors.
 Far from their lackluster reputation as penny-stock frauds in the 1980s, SPACs are now considered “the topic du jour in Silicon Valley” and beyond.
 As Bill Gurley, who has spent over 15 years as a General Partner at Benchmark Capital, recently explained, “SPACs are all the rage, and everybody and their brother have either raised one or are talking about raising one."

 SPACs are considered to be “blank check” acquisition funds.
 They are intended to enable companies to go public without pursuing the traditional IPO route.
 The primary purpose of SPACs is to facilitate the merging or acquisition of other companies—SPACs do not have any commercial operations.

 SPACs are typically formed by investors who have some expertise in a particular industry and want to pursue a deal in that area.
 While investors may have a particular target acquisition in mind when forming a SPAC, they don’t disclose this target throughout the IPO process.
 The result is that IPO investors don’t know which companies they’ll ultimately be investing in.
 The money that is raised via the IPO is stored in an interest-bearing account and cannot be used for any other purpose than to pursue an acquisition or return money to investors.
 If unable to complete an acquisition within two years, a SPAC typically must return its funds to its investors.
 The unit price for SPACs is typically $10.